electronic-structure/SIRIUS/README.md

 reproducible work environment for the examples below.

 ### Minimal installation
-Suppose we have a minimal Linux installation described by the following
+Suppose we have a minimal Linux installation described by the following Dockerfile:
-<details><summary>Dockerfile</summary>
+<details><summary>Simple Linux dockerfile</summary>
 <p>

 ```dockerfile
 FROM ubuntu:bionic